Martibis/256ART-generative-art-template/README.md

 1. Clone or download the repository.
 2. Open the `artwork.js` file and modify the code to create your generative artwork.
-3. Open the `traits.js` file and modify the code to define the traits that should be stored on-chain.
+3. Open the `traits.json` file and modify the code to define the traits that should be stored on-chain.
-4. Access the traits defined in `traits.js` from `artwork.js` using the `inputData` object.
+4. Access the traits defined in `traits.json` from `artwork.js` using the `inputData` object.
-5. Minify the `artwork.js` and `traits.js` files using a tool such as [MinifyAll](https://marketplace.visualstudio.com/items?itemName=Luub.minifyall) in Visual Studio Code.
+5. Minify the `artwork.js` and `traits.json` files using a tool such as [MinifyAll](https://marketplace.visualstudio.com/items?itemName=Luub.minifyall) in Visual Studio Code.
-6. Upload the minified `artwork.min.js` and `traits.min.js` files to the 256ART website.
+6. Upload the minified `artwork.js` and `traits.json` files to the 256ART website.
 7. Fill out the form on the website and submit it to create the transactions for creating the art on-chain.

 ### File Structure

 - `artwork.js`: This file contains the code for generating the generative art.
-This is the file that You should modify.
-- `artwork.min.js`: This is the minified version of `artwork.js`.
-This is the file that should be uploaded to the 256ART website.
+This is the file that you should modify.
+Make sure to minify it before uploading to 256ART.
-- `traits.js`: This file contains the code that defines the traits that should be stored on-chain.
+- `traits.json`: This file contains the code that defines the traits that should be stored on-chain.
-- `traits.min.js`: This is the minified version of `traits.js`.
-This is the file that should be uploaded to the 256ART website.
 - `inputData.js`: This file emulates how traits would be added from the chain.
 You should not modify this file.
 - `index.html`: This file contains the code for displaying the generative art on the website.
 You can add libraries CDN scripts to this file, but only those that can be found on EthFS.